The p-Laplacian operator in oscillating thin domains: Introduction

 denotes the $p$-Laplacian operator.
 We call \eqref{problem} the $p$-Laplacian equation with Neumann boundary condition.
 It follows from Minty-Browder Theorem that it has an unique solution for each $\varepsilon>0$.

 Here we perform the asymptotic analysis of the problem \eqref{problem}.
-We obtain a limit problem to \eqref{problem} analyzing the convergence of the solutions as $\varepsilon$ goes to zero showing as the oscillating thin domain affects this quasilinear equation.
+We obtain a homogenized equation to \eqref{problem} analyzing the convergence of the solutions as $\varepsilon$ goes to zero showing as the oscillating thin domain affects this quasilinear equation.